-Although the Villanova logo has a modern design, it symbolizes the ancient Catholic heritage of the university.
+Although the Villanova logo has a modern design, it symbolizes the university’s ancient Catholic heritage.
 It represents different aspects of the institution, including its values: responsibility, collaboration, solidarity, and respect for truth.
 The emblem reflects the scientific, intellectual, and spiritual wisdom that students acquire as they cross the threshold of Villanova.

 Meaning and History

 Like many other educational institutions, Villanova uses an emblem to identify its brand.
 The stylized seal of the Order of St. Augustine has become the institution’s main symbol.
-It helps to create a recognizable image because it reflects Villanova’s values and mission, as well as its rich history and traditions.
+It helps create a recognizable image by reflecting Villanova’s values and mission, as well as its rich history and traditions.
 The design of the graphic sign has changed over the centuries to match the trends of different eras.
-The style of the logo has gradually transformed from refined and sophisticated to minimalist.
+The logo’s style has gradually shifted from refined and sophisticated to minimalist.

-• The cross reflects the Christian roots of the university and its mission to teach students not only academic subjects but also ethics.
+- The cross reflects the university’s Christian roots and its mission to teach students not only academic subjects but also ethics.

 What is Villanova?

-Villanova University is the oldest educational institution in Pennsylvania, privately owned by the Catholic Church.
+Villanova University is the oldest educational institution in Pennsylvania and is privately owned by the Catholic Church.
 It is based on the parochial school that operated at St. Augustine Catholic Church.
 The university’s administration includes many clergymen, and most of the students are Catholic.

 before 2000